Q&A on Age-Related Macular

 [Editor's note: One way to tell if lines are wavy or there are spots in your vision is to view an Amsler grid.
 This is a chart of black lines arranged in a graph pattern.
 Click here to see how an Amsler grid works.
 Keep in mind that the Amsler grid is not a complete visual test, and an ophthalmologist who specializes in the retina will have much more sophisticated tools for detecting serious vision problems such as macular degeneration.]

 Have a question about age-related macular degeneration?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!

 [Page updated September 2011]